zackmeach/GridironLabs/src/gridironlabs/ui/README.md

 - `resources` (../resources) — dark theme QSS and future assets.

 Settings page note:
-- Settings is the example page demonstrating panel placement and the configurable debug grid overlay.
+- Settings is currently a minimal scaffold page (built on `BasePage` + `GridCanvas`) that can be expanded with real settings panels.

 Running the UI locally:
 - Ensure the venv is active (`source .venv/bin/activate` or `.\\.venv\\Scripts\\activate` on Windows).